flyingoctopus/resume/README.md

 ### Prerequisites

-Ensure you have the following installed:
+We will ensure you have the following installed:

-- macOS with Homebrew installed
+- Ruby 3.0 or later
+- Bundler gem for installing packages

 ### Installing Ruby